JuliaGraphics/Luxor.jl/docs/src/basics.md

 preview
 ```

-The global variable `currentdrawing` (of type Drawing) holds a few parameters which are occasionally useful:
+The global variable `currentdrawing` (of type Drawing) stores some parameters related to the current drawing:

 ```
 julia> fieldnames(currentdrawing)